 Hormone changes could be among the common internal heat causes in women we know.
-Internal heat or internal body heat is a phenomenon that's rather difficult to measure.
+Internal or body heat is a phenomenon that’s difficult to measure.

-With internal body heat, there is no 'internal fever', but a sensation of having a fever even though:
+With internal body heat, there is no ‘internal fever’, but a sensation of excessive heat or warmth even though:

 However, we know several causes of internal body heat unrelated to hormones – some of which we describe here.